-We're looking for our first engineers: flexible, full-stack folks with a passion for front-end, a desire to collaborate, and a comfort with ambiguity—and of course, enthusiasm for fixing meetings and helping teams work together better!
+We're looking for our first engineers: flexible, full-stack folks with a passion for design, a desire to collaborate, and a comfort with ambiguity—and of course, enthusiasm for fixing meetings and helping teams work together better!

-Miter is an early-stage startup committed to eliminating bad, wasteful meetings—without making people write agendas.
+Miter is an early-stage startup committed to improving meetings, using techniques rooted in behavioral science, organizational behavior, and human psychology.
 (And yes, this job description is our entire careers page.
 Did we mention we're early-stage?)

 This isn't our first rodeo.
 Dave Feldman (CEO) has led design teams at Google, Facebook, and Yahoo; he built the design practice at Heap from zero.
 In 2012 he co-founded Emu Messenger, acquired by Google in 2014.
 He's a pragmatic designer with a passion for behavioral science.
 He's also a bit of a unicorn, with experience in product and engineering.

 Damian Wisniewski (COO) is a veteran of LinkedIn who's made a career of building sales teams at B2B startups of varying sizes including GoodHire, CleverTap, and Got It.
 He holds an MBA from MIT Sloan and a Mathematics degree from Harvard.
-Damian is not afraid of SQL.
-(Dave may or may not be afraid of SQL.)
+Damian is not afraid of SQL and, indeed, has written most of our database and data-access code.

 We've founded Miter to create a product, but also to build a company where people love to work.
 As a super-early colleague you'd be a key part of that, ensuring that as we grow we live up to our values: